RTXteam/PloverDB/README.md

 ### How to deploy Plover

+_NOTE: This section provides generalized info about deploying Plover; for deployment info specific to the RTX/ARAX/KG2 team, see the [this page](https://github.com/RTXteam/PloverDB/wiki/Deployment-how-tos) in the Plover wiki._

 We deploy Plover on Ubuntu AWS EC2 machines; Ubuntu 22 and 18 have both been verified to work.
 The size/type of instance you'll need will depend on the size/contents of your graph (the RTX-KG2c knowledge graph has ~7 million nodes and ~30 million edges and requires a 128GiB RAM instance; we use an `r5a.4xlarge`).

 #### Steps to be done once, at initial setup for a new instance: